How it works

 You can pay money into your Help to Save account by debit card, standing order or bank transfer.

 You can pay in as many times as you like, but the most you can pay in each calendar month is £50.
 For example, if you have saved £50 by 8 January you will not be able to pay in again until 1 February.

 You can only withdraw money from your Help to Save account to your bank account.

-After 4 years your Help to Save account will be closed.
+Your Help to Save account will close 4 years after you open it.
 You will not be able to reopen it or open another Help to Save account.
 You’ll be able to keep the money from your account.

 You can close your account at any time.
 If you close your account early you’ll miss your next bonus and you will not be able to open another one.

 Sign in to your Help to Save account if you already have one.